 Hampshire

 Hampshire is a county on the south coast of England.
-It is a popular holiday area, with tourist attractions including its many seaside resorts, the maritime area in Portsmouth, and the motor museum at Beaulieu.
 The New Forest National Park lies within the borders, as does a large area of the South Downs, which is also scheduled to become a National Park.
 Hampshire has a long maritime history and two of England's largest ports lie on its coast.

 Over several centuries a series of castles and forts were constructed along the coast of the Solent to defend the harbours at Southampton and Portsmouth.
 Southampton has been host to many famous ships, including the Mayflower and the Titanic, the latter being staffed largely by Hampshire natives.